 - Don’t flush anything down the toilet aside from human waste and a small amount of toilet paper

 - Never pour cooking oil down the kitchen sink

 - Pour a large pot of near-boiling water in every drain once a month

 While these plumbing tips for new homeowners should keep many problems under control, it’s still wise to know a reliable plumber in town.
 For quality, affordable work, there’s no better place to turn than TML Service Experts.

 We have locations across North America to support our customers from coast to coast.
 When you contact our licensed plumbers for the job, you can rest easy that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
-Get in touch with your local TML Service Experts office to arrange plumbing services with us today.
+Get in touch with us to arrange plumbing services with us today.